MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/venue-map-module/venuemapoptions-object.md

 `venueMapId` | string | The id of the venue map.

 > [!WARNING]
-> The floor switcher is only shown if the [navbar](https://docs.microsoft.com/en-us/bingmaps/v8-web-control/map-control-api/navigationbarmode-enumeration) is using the `default` style
+> The floor switcher is only shown if the [navbar](https://docs.microsoft.com/en-us/bingmaps/v8-web-control/map-control-api/navigationbarmode-enumeration) is using the `square` style
 <br/>

 <br/>